tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###About this Guide:

-This guide is designed for complete beginners and will teach you programming fundamentals in Python.
+This guide was created for complete beginners and will teach you programming fundamentals in Python.
 Following Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning) you will learn by actually building a project.
 We use Gifs throughout this guide to make everything as clear as possible.

 As you complete this guide you'll learn Python fundamentals by creating a virtual pet we'll call "Pypet" (a "Python-pet").
-Think of your Pypet as a modern-age tamagochi or Pokemon.
+Think of your Pypet as a modern-age tamagochi or Pokemon!
 With each new Python concepts you will add new features to your Pypet putting your knowledge to the test.

-We will have you use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the pain of setting of a coding environment and is even cloud based so you can log in from any computer.
+The are no software requirements except that you need access to a web broswer (which you obviously already have at this point).
+We will have you use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the pain of setting of a coding environment.
+It is even cloud based so you can log in from any computer to view your code.

 ###What is Python?